shunjilin/json-images/README.md

 # Parse JSON and download image data

-Simple script to parse JSON from URL and download jpg images (on any JSON leaf nodes).
+Simple script to parse JSON from URL and download jpg/jpeg/png images (on any JSON leaf nodes).

-Also generates a json file that maps url to the generated image names
+Also generates a json file that maps url to the generated image names.

 ## Install
 ```